phpsysinfo/phpsysinfo/README_PLUGIN.md

 a description that a developer of a plugin must take care of.
 Plugins can be enabled through the `phpsysinfo.ini` in the PLUGINS variable.
 The name of the plugin is essential for the function of the plugin system.
-Lets say you write a plugin with the name 'hdd_stats', then this name is added to the PLUGINS variable in `phpsysinfo.ini`.
+Lets say you write a plugin with the name 'pingtest', then this name is added to the PLUGINS variable in `phpsysinfo.ini`.
 And this is also then the name which is everywhere in the plugin system used, like creating the object, locate the needed files and so on.

 So if the name is now specified, phpSysInfo needs a special directory structure to find the needed files.
-The directory structure for the example `hdd_stats` plugin can be seen here:
+The directory structure for the example `pingtest` plugin can be seen here:

 ```